 If the doctor is going to repair a heart problem, special tools are moved through the catheter to the heart.
 The doctor uses these tools to repair the problem.

 Your child might be able to go home the same day.
 If the procedure is more complex, your child might stay in the hospital overnight.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter F901 in the search box to learn more about "Learning About Cardiac Catheterization in Children."
+Enter F901 in the search box to learn more about "Learning About Cardiac Catheterization in Children".

-Current as of:
+Current as of: September 7, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.

 ©2006-2023 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.